 These are regional programs and Mountain View's participation is coordinated by the City's Fire Department, Environmental Protection, Water Pollution Prevention Program.
 More information may also be found at www.cleanacreek.org.

-Find out how to build healthy soil through back-yard composting at a hands-on workshop for residents.
+Find out how to build healthy soil through back-yard composting at a FREE, hands-on workshop for residents.
 Registration is required.
 For more information and a schedule, visit www.reducewaste.org or call 408-918-4640.
 See more information at www.mountainview.gov/composting.
 Dates may also be listed on the City's Calendar.

 Do you have things that you like, but no longer work?
 Don’t toss them, repair them!
 Volunteers will help you assess and fix your things instead of throwing them away.
 Repair Café Mountain View is a volunteer-run, community service dedicated to encouraging the repair and reuse of goods, rather than sending them to landfill.
 At any of the free, periodic Repair Café events, volunteers will guide you to tackle the repair yourself or fix it while you watch and learn.
 Chances are you will leave with a once-again useful item and some knowledge of how to repair this item and others.